 Click the image to the right to open a PDF of the algorithm.

-- Sensory deprivation such as impaired vision, hearing or decreased sensation in the extremities
+- Sensory impairment such as decreased vision, hearing, or sensation in the extremities

 - Inattention or loss of insight regarding personal care (e.g., poor hygiene and grooming)